 This is probably what all WHV participants agree on: people, places, anecdotes, feelings, atmospheres, sounds and smells will linger long after your year abroad.
 Some people find it difficult to return home because it marks the end of an intense experience and the beginning of something new.

 Most travellers need time to process the transition.
-Two, five, seven years later, some details will be forgotten, core memories are still very vivid.
+No matter how long it’s been since the end of your WHV, details will never be forgotten and core memories stay vivid.

 Nostalgia is a bittersweet feeling.
-It’s tempting to cherish the past and wish you’d be there again, living the adventure.
-This gap year will stay with you forever.
+It’s tempting to cherish the past and wish you could go back again.
+Your WHV will stay with you forever.

-There will be people to meet along the way and like they say, people are what makes it all worthwhile.
-What would you pick: an average place with amazing people or an empty paradise?
-Alright, both probably have merits but still, meeting the world is priceless, whether it’s for a day when you share a dorm or spend the night on a couch, for a few weeks at work or for a lifetime with that amazing friend you met on the road.
-All these people are part of your trip and many will be hard to forget.
+There will be amazing people you meet along the way and, as they say, people are what makes it all worthwhile.
+Whether it’s for a night when you share a dorm, a few weeks at work, or a backpacker friend you make for life, all these people you meet are part of your trip and many will be hard to forget.

-If you’re shy, this is the time to step up and speak out because you will meet a lot of travellers just as shy as you who have plenty to say if given the opportunity.
-This is true for destinations such as Argentina, Australia or New Zealand and many other countries.
+If you’re shy, this is the time to step up and speak out.
+You will meet a lot of travellers just as shy as you, who have plenty to say if given the opportunity.

-Parents and relatives of WHV holders will sure want to visit and take the opportunity to discover a country they might never have thought to set foot in before.
-This experience with them at the other end of the world generally creates unforgettable, long-lasting memories.
+Parents and relatives of WHV-holders will surely want to visit.
+They can take the opportunity to discover a country they might never have thought to set foot in before.
+Sharing the experience with them in a new country generally creates unforgettable, long-lasting memories.

-For many relatives, it’s their first time abroad or their first trip far away from home and it’s rewarding to see your loved ones discover your host city or country, show them around your new environment (like I did with my mother in Tasmania) and make them experience your way of travelling—for example, driving around in a small car making a constant squeaky sound not knowing yet where you will spend the night!
+For many relatives, it’s their first time abroad or their first trip far away from home.
+It’s rewarding to see your loved ones discover your host city or country, show them around your new environment, and make them experience your way of travelling—for example, driving around in a small car that makes a constant squeaky sound, not knowing where you will spend the night!

 14. A chance to get to know yourself better

 You have to build a network from scratch and throw yourself into the unknown—no wonder you’ll get to know yourself better!
 What you are able to accomplish may surprise you.
-You’ll test your limits and push yourself beyond, whether you choose to go skydiving or simply go for more mundane activities, like meeting new people in a new city.
+You’ll test your limits and push yourself beyond them, whether you choose to go skydiving or simply achieve more mundane activities, like meeting new people in a new city.

 You’ll become a bolder and more daring person abroad because you’ll try your best to make this experience an amazing one.
-A sense of optimistic and the power of the word “yes!” will make your WHV experience an outstanding one.
+A sense of optimism and the power of the word “yes!” will make your WHV an outstanding experience.

-After such an eventful year, you’ll feel proud of yourself—proud of the chances you’ve taken, of the challenges you’ve overcome—and then you’ll appreciate how much you changed.
+After such an eventful trip, you’ll feel proud of yourself—proud of the chances you’ve taken, of the challenges you’ve overcome—and then you’ll appreciate how much you changed.

 The WHV program is a way to discover a country, its atmosphere and its culture for a liberal amount of time—enough to decide if a long-term move is possible.
 You’ll have a better idea of the local job market and available opportunities when you investigate in person, and you’ll be able to make an informed decision.

-Our Facebook fans like to remind everyone that the WHV opportunity won’t always be available—indeed, the age limit to apply is 30 for most destinations and 35 for a few.
-Then, no matter how young and fresh you look, you won’t be eligible anymore.
+The opportunity to try a WHV won’t always be available—indeed, the age limit to apply is 30 for most destinations (35 for a few).
+After that, no matter how young and fresh you still look, you won’t be eligible.

-We often read messages from thirty-somethings who wish they could apply, so if you are in the right age range, grasp the opportunity!
+We often read messages from 30-somethings who wish they could apply, so if you are in the right age range, grasp the opportunity before it’s too late!

 So, what are you waiting for?